Temple student dies after falling from pole during Eagles fan celebration, source says

-A Temple University student died from his injuries after falling from a light pole as Philadelphia Eagles fans celebrated the team’s Super Bowl berth over the weekend, a source confirmed with NBC10.
+A Temple University student died from his injuries after falling from a light pole as Philadelphia Eagles fans celebrated the team’s Super Bowl berth over the weekend, a source confirmed with NBC Philadelphia.

 The school announced that first-year student Tyler Sabapathy had died on Tuesday, Jan.
 28, 2025, after suffering “critical injuries” over the weekend.